St James Catholic Church, Dublin

-St. James' Catholic Church in Dublin, Ireland is church in Dublin, Ireland, built in 1852.
-It and the neighbouring St. James' Church and Cemetery, Dublin are both located on St. James Street or James Street.
+St. James' Catholic Church in Dublin, Ireland is church on James's Street, Dublin, Ireland, built in 1852.
+It and the neighbouring St. James's Church and Cemetery are both located on St. James's Street or James's Street.

 St. James' Church is the home of the Camino Society of Ireland, providing information on the Camino de Santiago pilgrimage.
 Nearby St. James's Gate has been a departure point for the Irish pilgrims since the year 1220.